PikulMaria/-predictions/README.md

-# ✍️ Draw a Digit – Handwriting Recognition App
+# ✍️ Draw a Digit – Handwritten Digit Recognition App

-This is a simple web app built with HTML, CSS, and TensorFlow.js that allows you to **draw a digit** (0–9) in the canvas area.
-Once you draw it and click **"Process"**, the model will predict what number you drew!
+This is a simple web app that lets you **draw a digit (0–9)** and uses **machine learning (TensorFlow.js)** to predict what number you drew.

 ---

 ## 🚀 Features

-- 🎨 Draw numbers using your mouse or stylus
+- 🖍️ Draw digits directly in your browser
-- 🧠 Digit recognition powered by TensorFlow.js (MNIST)
+- 🧠 ML-powered prediction using a pre-trained MNIST model
+- 👆 Supports both mouse and touch input
-- 📲 Pure frontend — no server needed
+- ⚡ Works fully client-side — no backend required

 ---

 ## 🛠 Technologies Used

-- HTML, CSS, JavaScript
+- HTML / CSS / JavaScript
-- TensorFlow.js (client-side machine learning)
+- TensorFlow.js
+- Pre-trained MNIST model

 ---

-## 📦 How to Run
+## 📦 How to Use

-1. Clone the repository
+1. Clone or download the repository
 2. Open `index.html` in your browser
-3. Draw a digit (0–9)
+3. Draw a digit (0–9) in the canvas
-4. Click **Process** to get the prediction
+4. Click **"Process"** to get the predicted result
-5. Use **Clear** to erase the canvas
+5. Click **"Clear"** to reset the canvas

+---

+## 🧠 Model Details

+- The model is hosted [here](https://github.com/Mabaka/mnst)
+- Loaded directly via URL using `tf.loadLayersModel`
-## 🧠 Based on MNIST model example
+- Based on the MNIST dataset for digit recognition
-Learn more about TensorFlow.js: [https://www.tensorflow.org/js](https://www.tensorflow.org/js)